hbhasin/Image-Recognition-with-Deep-Learning/README.md

 # Image-Recognition-with-Deep-Learning

 ## Project Summary
 This project was undertaken to fulfill one of the two Capstone projects required by [SpringBoard.com](https://springboard.com).
-It explores the use of transfer learning in a variety of image recognitions.
+It explores the use of transfer learning in recognizing a variety of images through the training and validating processes.

 ## Project Files
 The following project files are located in this project directory: